rgeorgia/InfinityDesktop/README.md

 I am **not** an expert, but I am willing to dig in, willing to learn and willing to listen to sound advice.
 I do not feel that everything needs to be invented here.
 I am more than willing to rip-off good ideas.

 ### Second
-I am **not** a NetBSD zealot.
+I am __not__ a **NetBSD** zealot.
 I am an **enthusiast**.
 I will not bash Windows or scoff at any distro of Linux.
-You will not find any snarky comments about systemd or anyother technology I am completely ignorant of.
+You will not find any snarky comments about systemd or any other technology that I know nothing about.

-I will also not try to make Infinity DE a Windows-like, Mac-like or Linux-like; it will be Ron-like.
+I will also not try to make Infinity DE a _Windows-like_, _Mac-like_ or _Linux-like_; it will be _Ron-like_.
 Honestly, this may not be for everyone.

 ### Desktop
 I am focusing more on [fluxbox](http://fluxbox.org/) for now.
 I did some work with [FVWM](https://www.fvwm.org/).
 Either way, the final result should be a lightweight and very flexible desktop environment.